Cauchy Random Features for Operator Learning in Sobolev Space: Problem Statement

-Recall that $S_u:\Uc\to\R^n$ is the point evaluation operator, then the constraint reads as $R_u(\ub)(\xb_i) = u_i$ for $i\in[n]$.
+The coefficient vector $\cb^\sharp\in\R^N$ is indeed trained by solving the min-norm interpolation problem.
+Recall that $S_\Uc:\Uc\to\R^n$ is the point evaluation operator, then the constraint reads as $R_\Uc(\ub)(\xb_i) = u_i$ for $i\in[n]$.
 Therefore, we can rewrite the min-norm interpolation problem and the optimal coefficient vector $\cb^\sharp\in\R^N$ is trained by solving

 where matrix $\Ab_x$ is defined (component-wise) by $(\Ab_x)_{j,k} = \exp(i\langle \omegab_k, \xb_j\rangle)$.
 The solution is given by $\cb^\sharp = \Ab_x^*(\Ab_x\Ab_x^*)^{-1}\ub = \Ab_x^\dagger\ub$, where $\Ab_x^\dagger$ is the pseudo-inverse of matrix $\Ab_x$.
 We will prove that the matrix $\Ab_x\Ab_x^*$ is invertible with high probability in Section \ref{Sec:RF}, and hence pseudo-inverse $\Ab_x^\dagger$ is well-defined.
-Following the same arguments, we define the recovery map $R_v:\R^m\to\Vc$.
+Following the same arguments, we define the recovery map $R_\Vc:\R^m\to\Vc$.
 The optimal coefficient vector $\cb^\sharp\in\R^N$ is trained by solving the following min-norm interpolation problem \footnote{To simplify the notation, we use the same number of random features $N$.}

 where the matrix $\Ab_y$ is defined (component-wise) by $(\Ab_y)_{j,k} = \exp(i\langle \omegab_k,\yb_j\rangle)$.
 The optimal coefficient vector is computed by $\cb^\sharp = \Ab_y^*(\Ab_y\Ab_y^*)^{-1}\vb = \Ab_y^\dagger \vb$, where $\Ab_y^\dagger$ is the pseudo-inverse of matrix $\Ab_y$.